 After our first two days on the Summer Europe Seminar, I was excited to hear that we were going to visit the BMW assembly factory very soon.
 This day was an early start and drive to the assembly plant located in Regensburg, Germany.
 We arrived and were told to wear comfortable shoes because we were set to do lots of walking!

 Our group entered the main office and we were greeted and sat in a room to watch a video.
-Security is extremely tight so we were instructed to put all of our belongings (including our cellphones) in lockers and were handed visitor passes, safety glasses, and headphones.
+Security is extremely tight so we were instructed to put all of our belongings (including our cell phones) in lockers and were handed visitor passes, safety glasses, and headphones.

-We started at the press shop.
+We Started at the Press Shop

 There are five presses that cut out pieces of metal and make bends that can easily be put together further down in the process.
 We had to walk behind a yellow line to assure our safety.
-From here, we moved onto the body shop where we needed to use our safety glasses.
+From here, we moved to the body shop where we needed to use our safety glasses.
 There were over 2,000 robots that were working to weld pieces together.
 Sparks were flying everywhere.

 This was so fun to see as each car body got four coats of paint.
 We were able to walk up to a window where we were able to see car bodies drying and waiting to be assigned to a buyer.